 One thing you can do is help your baby learn to manage the dummy during the night.
 But if you want to phase out dummies, you can help your baby give up the dummy.

 Music and mobiles

-In general, if your baby is having problems re-settling overnight, it’s probably best to stop playing music at bedtime – especially if you have to get out of bed to turn the music back on in the night.
+If your baby’s sleep habit is going to sleep with music playing or a mobile moving above the cot, it’s probably best to stop using music or mobiles at bedtime – especially if you have to get out of bed to turn the music or mobile back on in the night.

 A positive bedtime routine helps your baby settle to sleep.

 If your baby routinely falls asleep at the breast or with the bottle, your baby might depend on feeding to get to sleep.

 Feeding your baby earlier at night so feeding isn’t part of their bedtime routine can help to reduce the frequency of feeding overnight.

 If your baby is developing well, it’s OK to think about phasing out night feeds for bottle-fed babies from 6 months and breastfed babies from 12 months.